Care Act FAQ

 The wellbeing principles are also part of the eligibility criteria.
 Local authorities have to consider the impact of your role as a carer on your wellbeing.
 Similarly, they have to consider the impact of a disabled person's needs on their wellbeing.
 If the impact is significant then the eligibility criteria are likely to be met.

-Since April 2015 self-funders have been able to ask the local authority to arrange services, but not residential care, on their behalf.
+Since the Care Act came into force self-funders have been able to ask the local authority to arrange services, but not residential care, on their behalf.
 One advantage of this is that the local authority may be able to get cheaper rates than self-funders arranging care themselves.
 One disadvantage is that the local authority can charge an arrangement fee for this.

 Local authorities have responsibility for providing information and advice to self-funders.